 Practice hub

-Vocabulary is the rate-limiting step of fluency — and word lists are the slowest way to acquire it.
-These free games use picture matching, category sorting, and active retrieval to build vocabulary up to twice as fast as flashcards.
+Vocabulary is often the rate-limiting step of fluency — and plain word lists are a slow way to acquire it.
+These free games combine picture matching, category sorting and active retrieval, three approaches the research literature consistently associates with better retention than translation lists.

 Cognitive science is unusually clear on this: words encoded with both an image and a label (dual-coding theory, Paivio 1971) and learned in semantic categories (network theory) are remembered far longer than words drilled from translated lists.
 Active retrieval — being forced to produce the word, not just recognise it — adds another large multiplier.